Launch Your Next Career in the Life Sciences

 BioWork Blitz Learning Workshops

 New workshop coming soon!
-The next BioWork Blitz Workshop will be held on May 6th, offering two sessions on that day.
-Stay tuned for more details!
+The BioWork Blitz Workshop scheduled for May 6 has been postponed.
+On that day, two sessions will be offered.
+Stay tuned for more details.

 Want to learn more about careers in biopharma manufacturing?
 Sign up and attend our free BioWork Blitz Workshop.
 There are typically two sessions to choose from.
 Each hands-on learning workshop provides you a unique opportunity to learn more about the biopharma manufacturing industry in a fun and hands-on adult learning environment.